cwi-dis/igor/doc/using.md

 ## Prerequisites

 You need to have Python 3.6 or later installed.
-Python 2.7 is also still supported (but Python 3 is preferred).
+(Python 2.7 is also still supported but Python 3 is preferred).

 You need _pip_ and _setuptools_ (if not already included in your Python installation).
 Installing Python's package installation program _pip_ will also install _setuptools_.

+Your system might well have both Python 2.7 and Python 3.X installed, for that reason it is best to always use the commands `python3` and `pip3` (as opposed to `python` and `pip`, which could refer to 2 or 3 depending on circumstances).

 See also <https://packaging.python.org/tutorials/installing-packages/>.